natritmeyer/site_prism/README.md

 #### Waiting for a section to exist

-The final method added to the page or section by the `section` method is `wait_for_<section name>`.
+Another method added to the page or section by the `section` method is `wait_for_<section name>`.
 Similar to what `element` does, this method waits for the section to appear - the test will wait up to capybara's default wait time until the root node of the element exists on the